Skip to main content

 4. Expand the Application permissions, enable the following permissions, and select the Add permissions button to add them.

-To use the connector to request Intune user and device authentication certificates via SCEP, select the following permissions:
+To use the connector to request Intune user and device authentication certificates via SCEP, select the following permission:

 • Application.Read.All